Cassianvale/LingYaoKeys/docs/en/guide/features.md

 ### Anti-Sticking Mode
 > [!IMPORTANT]
+> Based on testing results, key speeds in games don't need to be too fast, as you need to consider the game client's response.
+Key speeds above 200-300 per second may cause key response delay or sticking movement.
 > This feature is only for specific gaming scenarios.
-If it affects your gaming experience, please turn it off.
-> Key speeds above 200-300 per second may cause key response delay or sticking movement.
-> _**Reduce Sticking feature ON (default)**_: Average key speed tested at 120+, suitable for specific gaming scenarios
+If you experience sticking movement or skill activation issues, please enable this feature.
+> Setting the press-release interval to 0 can reach thousands of presses per second, but that's unnecessary 🫥

+- **Reduce Sticking Feature (enabled by default)**
+  - Average key speed of 120+ times per second
+  - Suitable for specific gaming scenarios, reduces sticking movement phenomena

+- **Normal Mode (Reduce Sticking disabled)**
-> _**Reduce Sticking feature OFF**_: Removes key speed limits with average speed of 320+, suitable for normal scenarios
+  - Removes key speed limits, average speed of 320+ times per second

-- Support for Normal/Reduce Sticking toggle
-- Optimized for gaming scenarios
+  - Suitable for normal application scenarios

 ### Key Sorting
 - Key/coordinate lists support drag-and-drop sorting with real-time sequence changes